State Authorization & Licensure

 University of Saint Francis (USF) is a private, not-for-profit Catholic institution located in Fort Wayne, Indiana.
 USF is authorized by name by the State of Indiana.
 In compliance with federal and state regulations, USF is in a continuous process to monitor state laws that govern the offering of online programs and courses.

-As of July 7, 2016, University of Saint Francis is approved by the Indiana Commission for Higher Education to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
+University of Saint Francis is approved by the Indiana Commission for Higher Education to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 The State Authorization Reciprocity Agreement (SARA) is an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 The goal of this approach is to make it easier for students to take online courses offered by postsecondary institutions based in another state.
 States and institutions that choose to become members of SARA operate under a set of policies and standards that assure high quality distance education practices at each member institution.
 These quality practices are overseen by the board of NC-SARA and are administered by four regional higher education compacts.
 Institutions that are members of SARA are authorized to provide online education to students from all SARA member states.
-SARA membership was opened in January 2014; as of October 2017, 48 states plus District of Columbia and Virgin Islands are SARA members.
+SARA membership includes 49 states plus District of Columbia, Puerto Rico, and Virgin Islands.
 For more information about SARA and the progress of state and institutional membership, please visit http://nc-sara.org/sara-states-institutions.